udithad/Mig-HUB-Component-dep-2/README.md

 This is the platform for both the product Digital Enable Hub &  Digital Enable Gateway .This includes all the required components for managing web components , mediator component, analytic tools etc..

+If you are using authorize-token-generator .jar file please plase the mig_aouth_token.properties file in <HUB HOME>/repository/conf/ location.